worldbank/data-archivist-guide/docs/introduction.md

 9. Quality assessment
 10. Producing the output for publication

-Also provided (in appendix) is the *IHSN DDI Reviewers' Feedback Form* which provides a standard tool for the assessment of survey metadata by an external reviewer.

 This Guide is not a Metadata Editor reference or training manual.
 It is assumed that users are already familiar with the Editor.
-A *Metadata* *Editor User's Guide* is available at <https://metadata-editor.readthedocs.io/en/latest/>.
+A *Metadata* *Editor User Guide* is available at <https://worldbank.github.io/metadata-editor-docs/>.

-[^1]: DDI (Data Documentation Initiative) and DCMI (Dublin Core Metadata Initiative) are international XML metadata specifications.
-For more information on these standards and on the IHSN Toolkit, please visit [www.surveynetwork.org](http://www.surveynetwork.org).
+[^1]: DDI-Codebook (DDI-C) and DCMI (Dublin Core Metadata Initiative) are international XML metadata specifications.
+For more information on these standards and on the IHSN Toolkit, please visit [www.ihsn.org](http://www.ihsn.org).